Organic fiducial inference: Examples with restricted parameter spaces

-Although in applying this strategy we do not directly use any of the three types of fiducial argument outlined in Section~\ref{sec7}, if the same strategy was applied to the example discussed in Section~\ref{sec8}, which of course would not require the use of a LPD function, then the fiducial density of $\mu$ conditional on $\sigma^2$ being known, i.e.\ the density $f(\mu\,|\,\sigma^2,x)$, would be the same as is obtained by using the approach put forward in this previous section, i.e.\ an approach that is based on the moderate fiducial argument.
-On the other hand, the strategy has the clear disadvantage that it depends on expressing pre-data knowledge about a parameter of interest via the GPD function, and possibly also via the LPD function, with regard to an artificial scenario rather than the scenario that is actually under consideration.
-Nevertheless, under the same assumptions about the reference set $R$ and the resolution $\lambda$ as made in previous sections, it still can be argued that, if in the present example, the observed count $x$ is greater than zero and is not very small relative to the threshold $\tau_0$, then the fiducial density for $\tau$ that results from using this strategy should be regarded as being externally quite strong.
+Although in applying the strategy just described we do not truly make a direct use of any of the three types of fiducial argument outlined in Section~\ref{sec7}, if the same strategy was applied to the example discussed in Section~\ref{sec8} to make inferences about $\mu$ given a value for $\sigma^2$ under the condition that $\mu>\mu_0$, which of course would require the use of Principle~1 rather than Principle~2, then the resulting fiducial density $f(\mu\,|\,\sigma^2,x)$ would be the same as is obtained by using the approach put forward in this previous section, which of course is an approach that directly uses the moderate fiducial argument.
+On the other hand, the strategy being considered has the clear disadvantage that it depends on expressing pre-data knowledge about a parameter of interest with respect to an artificial scenario in which we imagine that the natural space of this parameter is unrestricted rather than the scenario in which we actually find ourselves.
+Nevertheless, with regard to the problem of current concern, if our pre-data knowledge about the event rate $\tau$ was indeed as was specified at the start of this section, then under the same assumptions about the reference set of events $R$ and the resolution $\lambda$ as were made in Section~\ref{sec4}, it still can be argued that the fiducial distribution function of $\tau$ over the restricted interval $(\tau_0,\infty)$ that results from using the strategy under discussion should be considered as being externally quite strong, provided that the observed count $x$ is not equal to zero and is not greatly smaller than the threshold $\tau_0$.